 No occupancy changes; single undergraduate apartments, graduate housing, and the family complex at University Village remain the same for fall.

-The current Public Health Order allows for “social bubbles” of 10 to 12 people, with restrictions stating that people can only participate in one bubble for in-person interactions.
-Students living in an apartment are part of a small social bubble, sharing their living room, bathroom, kitchen, etc. Residence halls are larger spaces with more residents.
+The current Public Health Order allows for residential household groupings of 10 to 12 people, with restrictions stating that people can only participate in one grouping for in-person interactions.
+Students living in an apartment are part of a small household grouping, sharing their living room, bathroom, kitchen, etc. Residence halls are larger spaces with more residents.

 Yes, converted rooms will retain the size and furniture of the double, triple, or quad room, but will house only one resident.

 No. Students will have access to a communal bathroom facility, which will be cleaned frequently.